 - Parodied in Dragon Ball Abridged where this is explained by Jeice being from Space Australia.

-- In the English dub of YuYu Hakusho Jin the wind demon has a Scottish accent and Chuu has an Australian accent.
+- In the English dub of YuYu Hakusho Jin the wind demon has an Irish accent and Chuu has an Australian accent.

 - Sailor Moon

 - Molly in the English dub has an utterly inexplicable and quite thick Bronx accent.
 The original character, Naru, has no accent at all relative to the rest of the characters.
 Naru is a case of Accent Adaptation for the Kansai Regional Accent (the last name "Osaka" was meant to lampshade this).